franchsli/whatsapp_clone_django/README.md

     the modal form title should change to 'create group' and a new input should appear that has the label 'group name'.
 - Check if consumer functions arguments number can be reduced.
-- Split Chat Consumers into multiple consumers (e.g Status consumer and so)
 - Make it responsive.
 - Check and compare all the whatsapp web features with this project features.
 - Review all the code and delete spaguetti code.